 Desert dwellers don’t face the same obstacles in winter gardening that their northern compatriots face.
-Gardeners in warmer arid climes should take advantage of an extended growing season.
+Gardeners in warmer, arid climes should take advantage of an extended growing season.
 There are numerous plants for winter desert gardens, which will thrive in slightly cooler temperatures.
 Caring for desert plants that are in ground for year-round landscaping takes some special maintenance and attention.
 They may be exposed to colder temperatures and lessened solar heat and light.
-A few adjustments in gardening strategy will help protect the desert winter garden.
+A few adjustments in your gardening strategy will help protect the desert winter garden.

 Winter Gardening in Desert Climates